 Our program requires 60 credits to complete:

 - 16 credits of electives in Nonproliferation and Terrorism Studies

 Options for meeting required elective credits include lecture courses, seminars, credit-granting internships, and weekend workshops.

 - NPTG 8559: Science and Technology for NPTS

-Students must take at least 12 additional credits in any subject to complete the 60 credits required for the MANPTS degree.
-The topics of elective courses need not be related to nonproliferation or terrorism.
+Students must take at least 12 additional credits in any subject to complete their degree.

 Language and Intercultural Studies (12 credits)